-I love a good chilli & this vegetarian one is so tasty, meat-eaters will hardly notice the difference!
-Healthy, vegan, gluten-free, cheap & quick to make & deliciously satisfying for meat-free days.
-What’s more, this freezes really well too, so sometimes I make a huge vat & freeze portions for later.
-(Great when you get in after a long day at work or as a quick post-gym meal).
+I love a good chilli & this plant-based one is so tasty, meat-eaters will hardly notice the difference!
+Healthy, vegan, gluten-free, inexpensive, quick to make & deliciously satisfying.
+This chilli freezes really well too; I often double up the recipe with the idea of freezing some for another week.

-My recipe is enriched with chia seeds to add omega-3s, protein & fibre.
-As this chilli contains carbs in the beans & sweet potato, I often enjoy eating as a meal in its own right, but you can serve with quinoa, cauliflower rice or wholegrain rice or a simple side salad if preferred.
+This recipe is enriched with chia seeds to add omega-3s, protein & fibre.
+To make a creamier sauce, I love to add protein powder (soya bean, pea or whey varieties work well), but this is optional.
+As this chilli contains carbs in the beans & sweet potato, I often enjoy eating this as a meal in its own right, but you can serve it with quinoa, cauliflower rice , wholegrain rice or a simple side salad if preferred.

 Preparation: 10-12 mins